m-matsubara/SortCPP/README.md

 Sort Algorithm (C++)

 The following algorithm is included.
-Benchmarks that can compare speed with "std :: sort ()" and "std :: stable_sort ()" are included.
+Benchmarks that can compare speed with "std::sort()" and "std::stable_sort()" are included.

 ## Mas4Sort.h
   4-way merge sort